West Yorkshire traffic update: Queuing traffic for three miles after crash on M62

-Queuing traffic for three miles after crash on M62 – Here is your West Yorkshire evening traffic update for Wednesday, March 1.
+Slow traffic around Wakefield this evening – Here is your West Yorkshire evening traffic update for Friday, March 3.

 Incidents

-M62 – Queueing traffic for three miles due to crash, now on the shoulder on M62 Eastbound after J22 A672 (Rishworth Moor).
-Two lanes were closed, after which traffic was briefly held.
+Batley Road – Reports of heavy traffic due to crash on Batley Road both ways near Hawthorne Grove.

-A645 – Slow traffic on A645 Pontefract Road Eastbound at Colliers Road.
+Green Lane – Reports of crash on Green Lane near The Sycamores.
+Traffic is coping well.

-B6147 – Reports ofheavy traffic due to crash on B6147 Cooper Lane both ways near Torre Road.
+A6186 – Slow traffic on A6186 Standbridge Lane Eastbound at A61 Barnsley Road.
+Travel time is around 10 minute.

 Congestion